This Day In Music: October 18

 October 18, 1964 ~ Indie rock, post-rock singer, guitarist, bassist Sam Prekop born in London, UK ~ Co-founding member of Shrimp Boat.
 After the band folded in 1993 formed the Sea And Cake with bandmate Eric Claridge.
 Prokop has also recorded as a solo artist, starting with his eponymous Sam Prekop album released in 1999

-October 18, 1963 ~ Singer, pianist, composer Sigvart Dagsland born in Stavanger, Norway ~ Married to singer, actress Karoline Krüger, with whom he has also worked on occassion.
+October 18, 1963 ~ Singer, pianist, composer Sigvart Dagsland born in Stavanger, Norway ~ Married to singer, actress Karoline Krüger, with whom he has also worked on occasion.
 Well over a dozen albums to his name, starting with Joker released in 1985.
 Has collaborated with the likes of Iver Kleive, Solveig Slettahjell, Sissel Kyrkjebø, Løgnasleget, Eivind Sarset, and others

 October 18, 1961 ~ Jazz, classical trumpeter Wynton Marsalis, full name Wynton Learson Marsalis, born in New Orleans, Louisiana, USA ~ Influenced by Duke Ellington, Miles Davis, Jelly Roll Morton, Cootie Williams, Freddie Hubbard.
 Over 40 albums to his name as a leader or co-leader, starting with the eponymous Wynton Marsalis released in 1982.
 As a solo artist perhaps best known for his Blood On The Fields, a two-and-a-half hour jazz oratorio published in 1997 and the first jazz composition to be awarded the Pullitzer Prize for Music.
 In-demand collaborator in both jazz and classical music, and as a member of the Marsalis Family in a wide array of genres including pop and rock.
 Notable collaborations include Art Blakey, Herbie Hancock, the Modern Jazz Quartet, Wayne Shorter, St Louis Symphony, Willie Nelson, the Los Angeles Philharmonic, the Eastman Wind Ensemble (Carnaval), the London Philharmonic Orchestra, Fuse One, and others